World Social Forum: History

 The World Social Forum first met in 2001, but it had its roots in Latin American activism, namely the encuentro, a meeting which emphasizes dialogue and exchange of ideas among activists.
 Some of the founders of the WSF, were part of the First International Encuentro for Humanity and Against Neoliberalism in 1996, and decided to expand the idea and make it a global forum for activists of all stripes opposing hegemonic globalization and neoliberalism.

-It has also been suggested that the beginnings of the World Social Forum originated in the Battle for Seattle November 1999, where anti-globalization activists protested a meeting of the World Trade Organization's latest trade negotiations.
+The World Social Forum can also part, trace its tradition of activism back to the Battle for Seattle November 1999, where anti-globalization activists protested a meeting of the World Trade Organization's latest trade negotiations.

 One of the originators of the World Social Forum, Oded Grajew, of the Ethos Institute for Business and Social Responsibility, said in an interview with InMotion Magazine in 2004, "Then I had the idea.
 Why not create the World Social Forum, as we have the World Economic Forum, speaking about the people in the world?
-Why not have the World Social Forum -- the social is more important than the economic -- to have a space to show that we can have an alternative?
+Why not have the World Social Forum—the social is more important than the economic—to have a space to show that we can have an alternative?
 We have choice.
 This is not the only way you can see the world, globalization.
 We have another way to see it.
 And, at the same time, force people to look, to make a choice.
 What is your choice?
 What is your vision of the world?"

 Another one of the founders of the WSF, Cándido Grzybowski has said of the annual meetings, "The numerous recent crises are expressions of the contradictions and limitations of the form of global capitalism that has been imposed on humanity and the earth.
 The assertion that "another world is possible" is now an absolute necessity."

 Since 2001, the United Nations has had a presence at the WSF through UNESCO, showing the institutional credibility achieved by the forum, seen by UNESCO as a "prime opportunity for dialogue and a laboratory of ideas for the renewal of public policies" through "critical reflection on the future of societies we want to create and for elaborating proposals in search of solidarity, justice, peace and human rights".

 2003 World Social Forum

 The third WSF was again held in Porto Alegre, in January 2003.
-There were many parallel workshops, including, for example the Life After Capitalism workshop, which proposed focused discussion on anti-capitalist and participative possibilities for different aspects of social, political, economic, communication structures.
+There were multiple parallel workshops, including, for example the Life After Capitalism workshop, which proposed focused discussion on anti-capitalism and participative possibilities for different aspects of social, political, economic, communication structures.
 Among the speakers was American linguist and political activist Noam Chomsky.
 Some credit this meeting of World Social Forum for the connections that made the global day of action on February 15, 2003 so successful.
 The global day of action was an international protest attended by an estimated 12 million people in 700 cities across 60 countries protesting the Bush Administration's plans to invade and occupy Iraq.
-At the time, the New York Times called international public opinion, a superpower to counter the United States.
+At the time, the New York Times called international public opinion a superpower to counter the United States.